mycelial/mycelite/README.md

 ### Technical details

-- Mycelite is a [VFS](https://www.sqlite.org/vfs.html) extension, which acts as a proxy for OS filesystem.
+- Mycelite is a [VFS](https://www.sqlite.org/vfs.html) extension, which acts as a proxy for the OS filesystem.
-- It intercepts page writes and creates a binary diff with the old version.
+- Mycelite intercepts page writes and creates a binary diff with the old version.
 - The binary diffs are then stored in the [journal](./journal/README.md).
 They can also be sent over the network to another machine.
 - The diffs in the journal can then be sequentially applied, thus achieving